Hyperstore/hyperstore.github.io/DomainLanguage/Entities.md

 - BaseEntity must be another entity or an [external definition](../Externals) referencing a type inheriting from **Hyperstore.Modeling.ModelEntity**.
 - Interface implementation must be [external definition](../Externals) referencing an interface.

-An entity can contains the following members :
+An entity can contain the following members :

 * [Properties](../Properties)
 * [References](../References)